scalar-labs/scalardl/docs/how-to-write-function.md

 }
 ```

-As you can easily see, it is a money transfer application, which sends the specified amount of moneny in between two accounts.
+As you can easily see, it is a money transfer application, which sends the specified amount of money between two accounts.

 ### About the arguments